Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 The Core Strategy: Flexible Sampling + Structured Data

-This strategy has two key technical pillars:
+This paywall SEO strategy has two key pillars:

 1. Content Teaser (The Hook): For non-subscribers and search crawlers, you display the first few paragraphs of your article.
-This free preview must contain valuable information and your target keywords.

 2. Structured Data (The Signal): You use a special snippet of code (JSON-LD) to explicitly tell Google: "Hey, this page contains premium content, and some of it is behind a paywall."